 Is an electric car right for me?

 Is there enough range?
 Won't my electricity bill go up?
-They're expensive to buy, aren't they?
-All legitimate questions on their own.
-But none are bigger questions than - is an electric car right for me?
+Electric cars are expensive to buy, aren't they?
+Don't worry, these are all legitimate questions on their own when buying an electric car.
+But none are bigger questions than - is an electric vehicle right for me?

 “Fuelling” an electric car is more like charging a phone